Lesbian Visibility Week: Historical observations

 In mid-July from 1990 to 1992 in West Hollywood, Lesbian Visibility Week was celebrated annually.
-It was conceived out of lesbians' frustrations with the higher visibility of LGBT men than LBGT women, and intended to gain awareness and sociopolitical capital.
+It was conceived out of lesbians' frustrations with the higher visibility of gay men than lesbians, and intended to gain awareness and sociopolitical capital.

 The week was coordinated by West Hollywood Lesbian Visibility Committee and the Los Angeles Gay and Lesbian Center and devoted to raising awareness of lesbian identities and topics and celebrating the lesbian community.
 The celebration was "a combination of cultural programming, workshops addressing current and impending needs, awards ceremonies, and social events."
 The events included film screenings, safe sex discussions, dog shows, marches, and more.

 Recent observations

 2020

 In 2020, Linda Riley, publisher of Diva magazine, began a new Lesbian Visibility Week.
 The inaugural week took place from the 20th of April 2020, ending on Lesbian Visibility Day, 26 April.
 LGBT speakers included president of GLAAD Sarah Kate Ellis Henderson, BBC Newsreader Jane Hill, and UK Black Pride founder Phyll Opoku Gyimah.
 Some brands and companies hosted their own events.